spack/spack/lib/spack/docs/packaging_guide.rst

 - expected test outputs

-While obtaining such files from the software repository is preferred (see :ref:`adding build-time files  <cache_extra_test_sources>`), there are circumstances where that is not feasible (e.g., the software is not being actively maintained).
-When test files can't be obtained from the repository or as a supplement to files that can, Spack supports the inclusion of additional files under the ``test`` subdirectory of the package in the Spack repository.
+While obtaining such files from the software repository is preferred (see :ref:`cache_extra_test_sources`), there are circumstances where that is not feasible (e.g., the software is not being actively maintained).
+When test files cannot be obtained from the repository or there is a need to supplement files that can, Spack supports the inclusion of additional files under the ``test`` subdirectory of the package in the Spack repository.

-Spack **automatically copies** the contents of that directory to the test staging directory prior to running stand-alone tests.
-Test methods access those files using the ``self.test_suite.current_test_data_dir`` property as shown below.
+The following example assumes a ``custom-example.c`` is saved in ``MyLibary`` package's ``test`` subdirectory.
+It also assumes the program simply needs to be compiled and linked against ``MyLibrary``.

 .. code-block:: python